Aulus belongs in drafts that can hold the first body

 The first four minutes are still about discipline.
 The rework gave him a better way in, not permission to donate the lane for free.

 That two-item state changes him mechanically.
 Before it, every forward step still feels borrowed.
 You can threaten, but you are asking the enemy to make a mistake.
 After it, you can hold contact through the first reset and keep the fight inside your range instead of theirs.
+This is where a jungle Aulus should contest Turtle corridors and an EXP Aulus should stop playing only for lane parity.

 If you reach that spike before the second Turtle, start calling for fights around corridors and choke points.
 Cleaving Axe gets much better when the enemy's retreat path has edges.